 The numbers have been bandied around plenty this week, but they are well worth repeating.
 Iceland is home to around 330,000 inhabitants, of which just 21,508 are registered footballers.
 Reaching Euro 2016 is an astonishing feat, without taking into account the fact they beat the Netherlands (twice!) to get there.

 Qualified for: European Championship (France 2016)

-- Eidur Gudjohnsen (Shijiazhuang Ever Bright): Iceland's all-time top-scorer is often regarded as one their greatest ever players, having played at clubs like Chelsea and Barcelona and winning numerous league titles as well as the Champions League.
+- Eidur Gudjohnsen (Shijiazhuang Ever Bright): Iceland's all-time top scorer is often regarded as one their greatest-ever players, having played at clubs like Chelsea and Barcelona, winning numerous league titles and the Champions League.
 While he is certainly in the twilight of his career now, the striker made a triumphant return to the national set-up in March after 18 months away, scoring in their 3-0 win over Kazakhstan.
-One would expect Gudjohnsen to be on the plane to France next year and even if he plays a supporting role, his teammates will likely be glad to have his experience to draw upon.
+One would expect Gudjohnsen to be on the plane to France next year and even if he plays a supporting role, his team-mates will likely be glad to have his experience to draw upon.